MariMendM/devops-sandbox/Project003/README.md

 ### Open webclient page

-Open page using DNS address of Frontend Load Balancer
+Open page using DNS address of Frontend Load Balancer:
-   * found in CloudFormation's output as "DNS of ELB Frontend"
+   * DNS found in CloudFormation's output as "DNS of ELB Frontend"

 ## How to use